nvdla/doc/doc/hw/format.rst

 Weight/WGS/WMB data file
 ------------------------

 This data file contains weight, wgs or wmb data.
-Please refer to Section 1.2 for the formats of them.
+Please refer to :ref:`weight_format` for the formats of them.

 Below table describes the fields in the header.
 The fields are optional and informative.